dennislee22/dennislee22.github.io/docs/cml/mthread.md

     line9
     ```

 5. Next, check the integrity of the output file.
 To reiterate, the purpose of this code is read line by line from the `input` file and write each line into the `output` file in a sequential manner.
 Run the following script.
 In the event of no output is produced, it shows the code achieves the intended outcome without data corruption.
 The result shows the same outcome as the previous test (using single thread).
-It seems Threading module is safe-thread.
+It seems Threading module is safe-thread when using the correct method.

     ```bash
     $ cnt=0;for i in `cat output | grep line`; do cnt=`expr $cnt + 1` ; if [ $i != line$cnt ]; then echo $i;fi ; done